National Military Suicide Survivor Seminar and Good Grief Camp

 During our time together in Florida, you'll have the opportunity to participate in activities, workshops and small-group sharing sessions.
 We'll also connect you with leaders in the fields of grief, trauma and healing.
 Together we will gain an understanding of the complex grief journey we experience after losing a loved one to suicide, develop coping skills and learn to put some pieces of the puzzle together.

 The TAPS Good Grief Camp is a program for children who have lost a loved one who served in the Armed Forces.
 Good Grief Camp provides a safe space for military children to explore grief and embrace healing.

 Throughout the weekend, children will share and learn coping skills through games, crafts and other activities in a fun and supportive environment.
-Each child is paired with a military mentor who serves as a “big brother/big sister” and reminds the child that he or she is still a part of the military community.
+Each child is paired with an active duty service member or veteran who serves as a military mentor and reminds the child that he or she is still a part of the military community.

 Children and teens will find comfort in knowing there are other kids their age who understand their loss, develop coping skills they can use once they leave Good Grief Camp and learn how America honors our fallen service members.